jfbloom22/custom-gpt-api-oauth/README.md

 # custom-gpt-api-oauth

 ## Description
-Example OpenAI Custom GPT with user authentication and the ability to read and write to a database.
+Example OpenAI Custom GPT with empowered with user authentication and ability to read and write to a database.

 Database: Prisma with Neon Serverless Postgres
 Authentication: Clerk oAuth 2 server.